New Jersey Texting While Driving Statistics

 decades combined experience.

-HOME > Personal Injury > New Jersey Texting While Driving Statistics
+HOME > Blog > Personal Injury > New Jersey Texting While Driving Statistics

 Did you know that New Jersey has the second highest rate of fatal crashes due to distraction in the nation?
 Most of these, of course, are the result of cell phone use while driving.